aroberts1228/ebdbackup/content/blog/church-websites.md

 Now you are probably asking the question, "What makes a website good?".

->94% of people cited poor web design as the reason they mistrusted or rejected a website.
+>"94% of people cited poor web design as the reason they mistrusted or rejected a website."

 Design, much like art, is very subjective on what "looks good".
 Some people like abstract painting while others prefer realistic oil paintings.
 Websites are the same way.
 Some people like blue, others prefer green.
 While there are a few things you should really do in relation to your site design, let's focus on the the functional side of your church website first.